 Here at Celayix, we’ve spoken a lot about workforce management, and what steps you can take as a leader to get the most out of your people.
 Of course, workforce planning is a major part of this.
-The last 18 months have taught us how vital planning is in general, but particularly when it comes to your companies most important asset – employees.
+The last few years have taught us how vital planning is in general, but particularly when it comes to your companies most important asset – employees.

 What is Workforce Planning?

 Simply put, workforce planning is a strategy.
 It is the strategy that businesses deploy in order to get the right people, with the right skill set, in the right place at the right time.
 It includes analyzing the current workforce, determining future workforce needs, and identifying the gap between the present and the future.

 Strategic workforce planning also involves implementing solutions so that an organization can accomplish its mission, goals, and strategic plan through its workforce.
 It takes a lot of planning to ensure that the right people are on board to align with and achieve those goals!

 While some businesses do not see workforce planning as an essential strategy, we can assure you that it is.
 Consider the effort that goes into launching a new product or service.
 Now, imagine putting no thought into all of the people who will be connected to that launch – R&D, logistics, supply chain, operations, sales & marketing.

 Without workforce planning, that launch would not be very successful.
 Another reason to put time and effort into workforce management is that for most companies, people are the single largest expense.
 According to a study from EY, they account for 70% of operating expenses!
 Of course this depends on the organization and the number of employees.
 Can you imagine spending 70% of your budget without any planning?